Pilot source entry - manual review required Equine Ophthalmology Manual review

 Fluorescein matters → corneal stain uptake changes therapy choices and prevents missing an ulcer in a squinting horse

-Vision sorting → night blindness, cataract impact, ocular trauma, and foal eyelid or duct disease are different answer lanes
+Vision sorting → night blindness, cataract impact, ocular trauma, hyphema, and foal eyelid or duct disease are different answer lanes

 Clinical Review Note